CAROL Bike 2 Review and Discount Code

 A: Yes.
 However, you might injure yourself when running.
-You will be unlikely to find a spin bike or bike trainer that come with reHIT workouts and that is able to control the resistance levels changes as well as CAROL.
+You will be unlikely to find a spin bike or bike trainer that comes with reHIT workouts and that is able to control the resistance levels changes as well as CAROL.

 Q: Is CAROL better than running on a treadmill or outside?

 A: What do you mean by ‘better’?
-You will burn more calories from running 15 minutes than from 5 minutes of cycling, as the former is load-bearing.
+You will burn more calories from running for 15 minutes than from 5 minutes of cycling, as the former is load-bearing.
 CAROL’s first job is to quickly get you fitter and stronger whilst reducing the risk of injury.

 Q: Are training shoes OK to use?

 A: Yes.
 I used mine for 90% of my CAROL rides.
-You can also use bike shoes that are SPD compatible on the pedals provided or swap the pedals for others that you prefer.
+You can also use bike shoes that are SPD compatible with the pedals provided or swap the pedals for others that you prefer.
 I would say training shoes are better as they allow your feet to twist and that should reduce strain on your knees.